 So forget this idea about giving up everything here and now perfectly for all times ever after.
 It doesn’t serve you!
 It’s an unskillful (and unkind) idea that should be discarded and replaced.
-Replace it with “right now I could give up what is unskillful and harmful” or “right now I could cultivate what is skillful and beneficial”.
+Instead I recommend cultivating kindness, compassion, joy and equanimity (“The Four Sublime Attitudes“) a bit more.
+Replace the rush for perfection with the thought “right now I could give up what is unskillful and harmful” or “right now I could cultivate what is skillful and beneficial”.
 Do one step at a time, and do it as good as you can right now.
 And when it comes to the idea of “giving up everything” – there’s a time for that too: It’s when you don’t need it anymore!
 Suppose you are drowning, find a raft (lucky you!) and make your way to a nearby island.
 Would it be wise to give up the raft before you reach the island and have firm ground beneath your feet?

 There’s things to let go of and there’s things to hold on to.
 It’s when people get the idea that they “should” do what some great guru told them in a book and “let go completely” – that’s when trouble starts.
 The self is like a raft.
 It gets us to to the point where we really don’t need it anymore.
 Having served it’s function, it can be released with appreciation.
 Letting go of the self prematurely is a BIG mistake!
 Unfortunately many do attempt it, inspired by a plethora of various online teachings.
 Having no real teacher themselves they are open and vulnerable to thousands of opinions, traditions and words.